 Wheatley forced himself away from the thoughts; they were making his processor hurt.
 It would be better if he just didn't think about it at all.
 It wouldn't matter what she did to him.
 Whatever she wanted to do to him, she would do, and he would have absolutely no control over it.
 He had no working speech processor to argue with her and no means of running away, so he would just have to accept whatever happened.

 He shut his optic.
-He was exhausted, but with his sleep mode still disabled, he could do nothing but maybe wait for himself to pass out.
-But more often, his processor would default to something else—either plunging into numbness, or hallucinating.
+He was exhausted, but with his sleep mode still disabled, he could do nothing but maybe wait for himself to crash.
+But more often, his processor would default to something else—either plunging into numbness or hallucinating.
 He never even got a warning when the latter would start to happen, and when it did, his shattered mind didn't recognize it.
 He couldn't discern hallucinations from reality anymore, and he didn't have the strength to try.

 When he opened his optic, he could see that the world was dark, as it had been, but he was seeing catwalks and distant machinery, not a forest of rotten leaves and skeletal trees.
 Maybe those hadn't even been there in the first place, and he was just… dreaming?
 But robots didn't dream.
 Maybe he'd been corrupted, somehow.
 That was a worrying thought, but he'd gotten out of corruption before.